barsoom/jwt_authentication/README.md

 Use another app's login to provide access and user data to any rack-based application for a limited time.

+## Important note about forms

-NOTE: Not suitable for apps with forms since it will redirect after the session timeout loosing the data.
+This is not suitable for apps with forms since it will redirect after the session timeout loosing the data.

+For many apps this isn't a problem.

+One simple workaround could be to redirect to `JWT_PARAM_MISSING_REDIRECT_URL` before loading a form page, but it's not fool-proof since people sometimes leave forms open in tabs for a very long time.

+This can be solved by a more complex protocol but that is out of scope of this library.
+Ideas for a simple solution are of course welcome :)

 ## Config